johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-06-open-source-who-is-your-dr/index.md

 For a while I was the primary maintainer of the [`fork-ts-checker-webpack-plugin`](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
 But again, this has been looked after by [Piotr Oleś](https://github.com/piotr-oles) for quite a while now.
 So I don't need to worry about that one either.

 The project that I am currently most involved in that actually does need someone to own it if I can't is [`ts-loader`](https://github.com/TypeStrong/ts-loader).
 I've been looking after it [for about ten years now](../2016-11-01-but-you-cant-die-i-love-you-ts-loader/index.md).
-To my increasing amazement, it is still actively used, and (I assume) thanks to AI, it is becoming more used and not less.
-50 million downloads a month is a lot of people relying on it.
-So I need to make sure that if I cannot maintain it anymore, someone else can.
+To my increasing surprise in this age of Vite etc, `ts-loader` is still actively used, and it is becoming more used over time and not less.
+Very likely AI is the cause - that's my speculation.
+50 million downloads a month is a lot of people / bots relying on a library.
+So if I cannot maintain it anymore, I'd like to ensure it's possible someone can.

 ## Introducing Ashley Claymore